 A. The Nominating and Corporate Governance Committee is responsible for, among other things, identifying qualified individuals for nomination to the Board, recommending new members to the Board, providing orientation and training for new directors, developing and recommending a set of corporate governance principles to the Board, and overseeing the annual evaluations of the Board and its committees and management.
-In addition, the Nominating and Corporate Governance Committee is responsible for reviewing the Company's policies and practices for consistency with its responsibility toward sustainability and oversees the Company's Environmental, Social and Governance efforts and publications.
+In addition, the Nominating and Corporate Governance Committee is responsible for reviewing the Company's policies and practices for consistency with its responsibility for ESG matters and oversees the Company's ESG programs and publications.